percona/postgresql-docs/docs/minor-upgrade.md

     For more information about Percona repositories, refer to Installing Percona Distribution for PostgreSQL.

-    Before the upgrade, update the **percona-release** utility to the latest version.
+    Before the upgrade, [update the `percona-release` :octicons-link-external-16:](https://www.percona.com/doc/percona-repo-config/percona-release.html#updating-percona-release-to-the-latest-version) utility to the latest version.
 This is required to install the new version packages of Percona Distribution for PostgreSQL.
-Refer to [Percona Software Repositories Documentation](https://www.percona.com/doc/percona-repo-config/percona-release.html#updating-percona-release-to-the-latest-version) for update instructions.

-!!! important
+Run **all** commands as root or via **sudo**:

-    Run all commands as root or via **sudo**.
+{.power-number}

 1. Stop the `postgresql` service.

-    === "On Debian / Ubuntu"
+    === ":material-debian: On Debian / Ubuntu"

          ```{.bash data-promp="$"}
          $ sudo systemctl stop postgresql.service
          ```

-    === "On Red Hat Enterprise Linux and derivatives"
+    === ":material-redhat: On Red Hat Enterprise Linux and derivatives"

          ```{.bash data-promp="$"}
          $ sudo systemctl stop postgresql-13